Education Loan

 When it comes to studying abroad, the study visa is often the first real hurdle Indian students face after securing admission in Germany.
 With the country emerging as one of the most preferred destinations for higher education among students from India, the Germany study visa process has become more structured, but also more detail-heavy in 2026.

 From APS certification to blocked accounts and digital applications, every step needs precision and timing.
-This guide breaks down everything you need to know so you don’t lose time, money, or opportunity while preparing to study in Germany
+This guide breaks down everything you need to know so you don’t lose time, money, or opportunity while preparing to study in Germany.

-What is a Germany student visa?
+What Is a Germany Student Visa?

 A Germany study visa is a National Visa (Type D) that allows Indian students to travel to Germany for higher education.
 It is valid for 3 to 6 months on entry and must be converted into a student residence permit (Aufenthaltserlaubnis) at the local immigration office (Ausländerbehörde) after you arrive.
 This residence permit then covers you for the full duration of your studies.